Oily Skin

 Causes of Oily Skin

-Oily skin isn't just a problem for teenagers; many adults have oil-prone skin, too.
-While it used to be common practice to advise people with oil-prone skin against eating foods high in oil or fat, most medical experts today agree that foods do not cause oil production.
+While it used to be common practice to advise people with oil-prone skin against eating foods high in oil or fat, most medical experts today, such as Dr. Hillard H. Pearlstein, agree that foods do not cause oil production.
 Instead, hormones and heredity are primarily to blame.
 Humidity can also contribute.
-Any of these factors can cause the sebaceous glands to work overtime, resulting in excess oil production.
+Any of these factors can cause the sebaceous glands to work overtime, which results in excess oil production.
+Although many people are bothered by the shiny look of oily skin, an additional problem is that it often leads to acne.
+Keeping the skin clean and well cared for will reduce the likelihood of breakouts.
+Fortunately, there are a number of methods and products for dealing with this problem.

 Toning and Moisturizing